Beta

 Overview

-• Arterial branches include periosteal, equatorial, and spinal branches feeding vertebrae and their coverings
+• Arterial supply: periosteal, equatorial and spinal branches

-The arteries supplying the vertebral column originate from several larger parent vessels, with regional variation by vertebral level.
-In the neck, parent arteries include the vertebral and ascending cervical arteries.
-In the thorax, the posterior intercostal arteries contribute.
-In the abdomen, the subcostal and lumbar arteries play a role, and in the pelvis, the iliolumbar, lateral sacral, sacral and median sacral arteries participate.
-As these parent arteries traverse the external surfaces of the vertebrae, they give rise to periosteal branches that feed the periosteum, equatorial branches that feed the vertebral bodies, and spinal branches that pass through intervertebral foramina and divide into anterior and posterior canal branches.
-Anterior canal branches lie along the vertebral body surface within the canal and give nutrient branches to the red marrow.
-Posterior canal branches run along the vertebral arch and terminate as radicular arteries for nerve roots and segmental medullary arteries for the spinal cord.
-These canal branches also give rise to ascending and descending branches that anastomose with spinal canal branches at adjacent levels.
+The arterial network that nourishes the vertebral column originates from several larger parent arteries, with patterns varying by region along the column.
+In the neck, arterial sources include the vertebral and ascending cervical arteries; in the thorax, the posterior intercostal arteries; in the abdomen, the subcostal and lumbar arteries; and in the pelvis, the iliolumbar, lateral, sacral and median sacral arteries.
+As these parent vessels course along the external surfaces of the vertebrae, they give rise to three main smaller branches: periosteal branches to the vertebral periosteum, equatorial branches to the vertebral bodies, and spinal branches that pass through intervertebral foramina.
+The spinal branches further divide into anterior and posterior vertebral canal branches.

-Venous blood from the vertebral column is drained by spinal veins that form internal (epidural) and external vertebral venous plexuses.
-The internal plexus lies within the vertebral canal, while the external plexus is outside the canal; they communicate through intervertebral foramina.
-The internal plexus is subdivided into anterior and posterior components and may form large longitudinal sinuses.
-Basivertebral veins drain the vertebral bodies and feed into both the anterior internal and anterior external vertebral venous plexuses.
-Intervertebral veins receive blood from the spinal cord and plexuses and exit through the intervertebral foramina to drain into the vertebral veins in the neck and the segmental veins in the trunk.
+Basivertebral veins drain the vertebral bodies themselves and connect with both the anterior internal and anterior external vertebral venous plexuses.
+Intervertebral veins receive blood from the spinal cord and the vertebral venous plexuses and exit the spinal canal through the intervertebral foramina to drain into the vertebral veins in the neck and the segmental veins of the trunk.
+This venous system supports efficient drainage and collateral pathways that can adapt to changes in intraabdominal and intrathoracic pressures.

-The vertebral column is innervated by small meningeal or recurrent meningeal branches that arise from mixed spinal nerves as they exit the intervertebral foramen.
-The facet joints are an exception, receiving innervation from articular branches that arise from the medial branches of the posterior rami of spinal nerves.
-The recurrent meningeal nerves traverse into the vertebral canal and supply structures such as the periosteum, ligamenta flava, posterior longitudinal ligament, spinal dura mater, and blood vessels, as well as the posterolateral aspects of the annulus fibrosus.
-Branches that remain outside the canal provide innervation to the anterolateral aspects of the vertebral bodies, their periosteum, the annulus fibrosus, and the anterior longitudinal ligament.
-This arrangement explains the widespread innervation of vertebral and adjacent structures by a relatively small set of nerve branches arriving from mixed spinal nerves before they separate into anterior and posterior rami.
+The vertebral column is primarily innervated by small meningeal or recurrent meningeal branches that arise from mixed spinal nerves as they exit the intervertebral foramen.
+The sole exception to this rule is the facet joints, which receive articular branches that originate from the medial branches of the posterior rami.
+A key feature of the meningeal branches is that they are the only nerves to arise from mixed spinal nerves before division into anterior and posterior rami.
+Most of these branches re-enter the vertebral canal via the intervertebral foramen, which explains their other name, the recurrent meningeal nerves.
+Some branches travel back through the canal to distribute fibers to the periosteum, ligamenta flava, posterior longitudinal ligament, spinal dura mater, blood vessels, and the posterolateral aspects of the annulus fibrosus of the intervertebral disc.
+Others remain outside the canal and provide innervation to the anterolateral vertebral bodies and their periosteum, as well as the annulus fibrosus and the anterior longitudinal ligament.

 Related posts